cmark0v/linux_hax/linuxhax.rst

 SSH STUFF
 =========
-- ``ssh`` -secure shell, replaced telnet when people realizsed u could ngrep peoples files out off the network
+- ``ssh <remotehost>`` -secure shell, replaced telnet when people realizsed doing password based auth and all your work over cleartext in telnet was retarded and more dangerous than working in a liberian brothel
-- ``ssh-keygen`` - generates keypairs for ssh auth
+- ``ssh-keygen <remotehost>`` - generates keypairs for ssh auth
-- ``scp`` -copies files over ssh, wil ldefault to copy locally for composibility and uses same args generally. typical use scp user@host:/home/user/stuff stuff. username is often needed. tab to complete works if you have passwordless ssh set up.
-USE IT PASSWORDLESS AND USE TAB to complete. tab is slow though. remember you can copy to /tmp always, too.
+- ``scp localfile <user>@<remotehost>:/path/file`` -copies files over ssh bidirectionally, will default to copy locally for composibility/compatibility and uses same args generally, which must be before the locations provided. typical use scp user@host:/home/user/stuff stuff. username is often needed. tab to complete works if you have passwordless ssh set up.
+USE IT PASSWORDLESS AND USE TAB. tab is slow though(it must open auth and close a ssh session in the background silently to achieve this). remember you can copy to /tmp always, too.
-- ``ssh -X`` - this arg will forward x11, IE, let u run graphicalprograms over ssh(if u have x11 on both sides)
+- ``ssh -X <remotehost>`` - this arg will forward x11, IE, let u run graphicalprograms over ssh(if u have x11 on both sides)
-- ``ssh -D 8888`` - runs a socks5 proxy on prot 8888 that tunnels connections from localhsot through the remote host
+- ``ssh -D 8888 <remotehost>`` - runs a socks5 proxy on prot 8888 that tunnels connections from localhsot through the remote host
-- ``ssh -L8888:host:8888`` - tunnel localhost 8888 to remove host's view of host:8888
+- ``ssh -L<lport>:host:<port> <remotehost>`` - tunnel localhost lport to remote host's view of host:port
-- ``ssh -R8888:host:8888`` - reverse tunnel, goes from remote host to localhsots view of host:8888
+- ``ssh -R<lport>:host:<port> <remotehost>`` - reverse tunnel, goes from remote host to  view of host:<port>
-- ``sftp`` - ftp like client thingy for scp. never use it, might be the original client and actual protocol name for the machinery that does scp
+- ``sftp`` - ftp style shell client for scp-like and other extended functionality
 - ``sshfs`` - smount - use the above sftp facilities to emualted a mounted filesystem

 operators in shell(bash)